 Preschoolers are beginning to understand the world around them more.
 At this age, they might engage in more complex dramatic play, like pretending to be a doctor or a chef.
 They also love to express themselves through art and music.

-School-Age Children (6-12 years)
+School-Age Kids (6-12 years)

-How To Encourage Creative Play
+How to Encourage Creative Play

 Now that you know what this type of play looks like and why it’s so important, you might wonder how you can encourage your child to engage in creative play.
 Here are some of our expert tips.

-1) Provide Ample Free Time
+1. Provide Ample Free Time

 If your child’s entire day is full of structured, adult-led activities, they won’t have much time for independent creative play.
 Instead, make sure they have plenty of free time to explore and play on their own.

-2) Let Your Child Be Bored
+2. Let Your Child Be Bored

-Boredom can be a good thing.
+Boredom can be a good thing!
 When your child is bored, they are more likely to get creative.

-3) Focus On Open-Ended Toys
+3. Focus on Open-Ended Toys

 In addition to encouraging creativity, open-ended toys have another benefit: Your child won’t outgrow them as quickly, so they’ll get a lot of use!

-4) Foster Different Play Experiences
+4. Foster Different Play Experiences

-5) Enjoy Time Outside
+5. Enjoy Time Outside

 There’s nothing like time spent in nature to encourage creative pursuits.
-Children can explore, imagine, and run to their heart’s content when they are outside.
+Kids can explore, imagine, and run to their heart’s content when they are outside.
 They can also use natural items to create art or try to build a fort out of sticks and leaves.

 Let your child play in different environments, like the sand at the beach or the mud in the backyard.
 This is great for their creative development, and it’s a fantastic way to get them moving and burn off some energy!

-6) Support Exploration And New Ideas
+6. Support Exploration and New Ideas

 Encouraging your child’s creativity is one of the best things you can do for their development.
 It helps them to think outside the box, problem-solve, and express themselves in unique ways.

-For example, if they want to use the camera from their HOMER Explore Letters Kit to pretend they’re a wildlife photographer, let them!
+For example, if they want to use the camera from our HOMER Explore Letters Kit to pretend they’re a wildlife photographer, let them!
 If they want to move the pieces on a Monopoly board randomly, that’s OK, too!
 Let them lead the way.

-7) Embrace The Mess
+7. Embrace the Mess

 It’s important to embrace the mess during creative play.
 Don’t interrupt your child to make them stop and clean up.
 Just let them have fun and explore.